wasdwasd0105/limbo_tensor/docs/unlock-pkvm.md

 To use unprotected KVM, modify the boot cmdline from the Android kernel source.
 The KVM flag is configured in gki_defconfig -> CONFIG_CMDLINE.

-In Pixel's kernel, these files are located at `aosp/arch/arm64/configs/gki_defconfig` for AOSP kernel and `private/gs-google/arch/arm64/configs/gki_defconfig` for Google Pixel kernel.
+These files are located at `aosp/arch/arm64/configs/gki_defconfig` for AOSP kernel and `private/gs-google/arch/arm64/configs/gki_defconfig` for Google Pixel kernel.

 Modify the config to "kvm-arm.mode=nvhe" and compile the kernel to get an unlock KVM.